Placement Scholarship Terms and Conditions (courses commencing 2018/19)

-The Placement scholarship is a £1,000 placement year fee waiver available to full-time Home fee paying students who commence an undergraduate course (including a Foundation year) at Brunel University London in 2018/9 only.
+The Placement scholarship is a £1,000 placement year fee waiver available to all eligible full-time Home fee paying students who commence an undergraduate course (including a Foundation year) at Brunel University London in 2018/9 only.
 It will only be applied when they progress to the placement year and paid once for this level of study.

 Students who commence their course prior to 2018 should refer the Student Centre for their Placement Scholarship terms and conditions.

 Value: A £1000 fee waiver for the Placement year only.

 Application process: There is no separate application, all students will be considered for the scholarship automatically based on the information in their Brunel student record.
 Students awarded a Care Leaver Bursary, a Brunel Bursary or a Local Borough Bursary will automatically receive a Placement Scholarship if they are registered on a sandwich course at the time Placement Scholarships are allocated.

 Awards will be made by the Allocation Panels in October and in December of the Placement year (the third year of a think or thin sandwich course, or the fourth year of an integrated Masters thick sandwich course).